gferreira/xTools4/Docs/_reference/glyphs/modifiers/layers.md

 ---
 title     : select layers
 layout    : page
+permalink : /reference/dialogs/glyphs/modifiers/layers
 ---

 A palette to select which layers should be affected by actions from other tools.